DLR-VF/UrMoAC/docs/mkdocs/OutputFormats.md

 ## Origins / Destinations Mapping output

-These outputs gives the mapping of origin and destination locations to the road network.
-It is enabled using the option __--origins-to-road-output _&lt;OUTPUT&gt;___ for origins or using __--destinations-to-road-output _&lt;OUTPUT&gt;___ for destinations.
-It is rather used for debugging.
+These outputs give the mapping of origin and destination locations to the road network.
+They are enabled using the option __--origins-to-road-output _&lt;OUTPUT&gt;___ for origins or using __--destinations-to-road-output _&lt;OUTPUT&gt;___ for destinations.
+It is rather used for debugging or visualisation.
 The generated database table has the following format:

 | Column Name | Type | Content |